Pachycephalosaurus: Troodon wyomingensis

-In 1890 during the Bone Wars between paleontologists Othniel Charles Marsh and Edward Drinker Cope, one of Marsh's collectors, John Bell Hatcher, collected a partial left squamosal (YPM VP 335) later referred to Stygimoloch spinifer near Lance Creek, Wyoming in the Lance Formation.
-Marsh described the squamosal along with the dermal armor of Denversaurus as the body armor of Triceratops in 1892, believing that the squamosal was a spike akin to the plates on the Ornithischian Stegosaurus.
-The squamosal spike was even featured in Charles R. Knight’s painting of Cope’s ceratopsid Agathaumas, likely based on Marsh’s hypothesis.
-Marsh also named a species of the now-dubious Ankylosaur Palaeoscincus in 1892 based on a single tooth (YPM 4810), also collected by Hatcher from Lance.
+In 1890, during the Bone Wars between Othniel Charles Marsh and Edward Drinker Cope, one of Marsh's collectors, John Bell Hatcher, collected a partial left squamosal (YPM VP 335) later referred to Stygimoloch spinifer near Lance Creek, Wyoming, in the Lance Formation.
+Marsh described the squamosal along with the dermal armor of Denversaurus as the body armor of Triceratops in 1892, believing that the squamosal was a spike akin to the plates on Stegosaurus.
+The squamosal spike was even featured in Charles Knight's painting of Cope's ceratopsid Agathaumas, likely based on Marsh's hypothesis.
+Marsh also named a species of now-dubious ankylosaur Palaeoscincus in 1892 based on a single tooth (YPM 4810), also collected by Hatcher from the Lance.
 The tooth was named Palaeoscinus latus, but in 1990, Coombs found the tooth to be from a pachycephalosaurid, possibly even Pachycephalosaurus itself.
 Hatcher also collected several additional teeth and skull fragments while working for Marsh, though these have yet to be described.

 P. wyomingensis, the type and currently only valid species of Pachycephalosaurus, was named by Charles W. Gilmore in 1931.
 He coined it for the partial skull USNM 12031, from the Lance Formation of Niobrara County, Wyoming.
 Gilmore assigned his new species to Troodon as T. wyomingensis.
 At the time, paleontologists thought that Troodon, then known only from teeth, was the same as Stegoceras, which had similar teeth.
-Accordingly, what are now known as pachycephalosaurids were assigned to the family Troodontidae, a misconception not corrected until 1945, by Charles M. Sternberg.
+Accordingly, what are now known as pachycephalosaurids were assigned to the family Troodontidae, a misconception which was not corrected until 1945 by Charles M. Sternberg.

 In 1943, Barnum Brown and Erich Maren Schlaikjer, with newer, more complete material, established the genus Pachycephalosaurus.
-They named two species: Pachycephalosaurus grangeri, the type species of the genus Pachycephalosaurus, and Pachycephalosaurus reinheimeri.
+They named two species: Pachycephalosaurus grangeri, the type species of their new genus, and Pachycephalosaurus reinheimeri.
 P. grangeri was based on AMNH 1696, a nearly complete skull from the Hell Creek Formation of Ekalaka, Carter County, Montana.
 P. reinheimeri was based on what is now DMNS 469, a dome and a few associated elements from the Lance Formation of Corson County, South Dakota.
 They also referred the older species "Troodon" wyomingensis to their new genus.
 Their two newer species have been considered synonymous with P. wyomingensis since 1983.